 For breastfeeding moms, a comfy nursing bra is a must-have.
 Look for ones with soft, stretchy fabric and easy-to-use clasps for quick access during feeding sessions.

 I breastfed both my babies, so having a reliable breast pump was super important.
-I stuck with the same one for both of them – the Medela Pump in Style Breast Pump.
+I stuck with the same one for both of them – the Spectra Breast Pump.
 It worked like a charm, I just swapped out the parts when needed.

 Nursing pads are also essential to help absorb leaks and keep you feeling dry and comfortable throughout the day.